 - Cough drops and throat lozenges – my favorite is the Fisherman’s Friend; it’s strong but works great.
 But keep some halls on hand, too.

 - Airborne/Emergen-C – these do help keep colds and sickness to a minimum in duration, frequency, and severity.

 - Band-aids– regular no ointment added, be sure latex sensitivities are taken into account

 - Masks – N95 (best for air quality issues) – be sure the mask fits

-- Test masks by having someone spray perfume close by, if you can taste or smell it than the mask is not fitting properly and the particles are still getting in.
+- Test masks by having someone spray perfume close by; if you can taste or smell it, then the mask is not fitting properly, and the particles are still getting in.

 - Non-latex gloves

 - Needle and thread – and a strong stomach if you have to do stitches yourself